JerryTseee/Driver_State_Alert_System/README.md

 age recognition.
 Finally, the check function will analyze all the obtained data and output the alertion result, when the specific data exceeds certain range, it will output the positive alert.

+(relevant metrics need to be adjusted according to the real world situations)
 - if the Head Position Index exceeds certain range, it is an inappropriate driving (dangerous)
 - if the age of driver is below 20, it is an illegal driving (dangerous)
 - if the Eye Close Number exceeds certain range in a period, it is a tired driving (dangerous)